-The Board however does not accept that the Respondent's altered weightings should be applied to the Complainant's recent financial data.
+The Board however, does not accept that the Respondent's altered weightings should be applied to the Complainant's recent financial data.
 The Respondent's testimonial evidence was that weightings were altered to reflect the difference between the 2010 Assessment Review Board's (June 30) methodology and the assessor's calendar year methodology; to apply the altered weightings to the Complainant's recent income statements would be to reflect the reduced income levels twice in the assessment calculation.
-In this regard, this Board concurs with the decision of the Board in CARB 1376/2010-P included in the Complainant's submission, and allows the Complainant's financial data, weighted as follows: 20%: (12 months to June 30, 2008); 30%: (12 months to June 30, 2009); 50%: (12 months to June 30, 2010).
+In this regard, this Board concurs with the decision of the Board in CARB 1371/2010-P, and allows the Complainant's financial data, weighted as follows: 20%: (12 months to June 30, 2008); 30%: (12 months to June 30, 2010).